RY997/Thesis/thesis.typ

 To ensure a harmonious and cohesive experience, Iris meticulously adjusts the code within the template repository, solution repository, and test repository.
 Each repository undergoes a transformation to mirror the newly introduced animal theme.
 Notably, the template repository is deliberately configured to encounter failures in all test cases, serving as a challenging starting point for participants.
 On the contrary, the solution repository is thoughtfully crafted to successfully navigate and pass all tests, providing a rewarding culmination to the adapted exercise.
 ]
-While this scenario presents an idealized representation of the functionality we aspire to achieve, it remains grounded in realism.
+While this visionary scenario presents an idealized representation of the functionality we aspire to achieve, it remains grounded in realism.
 However, it is crucial to acknowledge that realizing such an advanced level of functionality within the scope of this thesis may be ambitious.
 Through our exploration, we have identified challenges in relying solely on the LLM, particularly when Iris is granted significant discretionary space for exercise adaptation compared to scenarios with more specific restrictions.
 This has prompted the need for implementing a guardrail mechanism to ensure that changes made by the LLM align with user approval.

-Recognizing the limitations and complexities involved, we set realistic expectations for the LLM's performance and its ability to incorporate continuous feedback.
-In light of these considerations, we shift our focus towards more achievable functionality and specific scenarios within the confines of this thesis.
-As an alternative, we propose a scenario that aligns with our practical goals and expectations, aiming to strike a balance between innovation and feasibility.

 #rect(
   width: 100%,